Doubling first time user retention for an established notebook app

 Strategy or implementation?
 Yes.

-Commitment type: Fractional → 25% of my time over a period of 10 months
+Fractional: 25% of my time over a period of 10 months

 The key for me was to quickly identify our quick wins, get ahead of the dev team on designs, establish a rhythm in our sprints, and then begin to think more broadly about how the app could fit into a larger re-think of the business as a whole.